-At UCI Health Chao Family Comprehensive Cancer Center, we help you fight cancer on all fronts.
+At the UCI Health Chao Family Comprehensive Cancer Center, we help you fight cancer on all fronts.
 No cancer is rare to us.

-As the only National Cancer Institute-designated comprehensive cancer center in Orange County and the only one ranked among the nation's best by both U.S. News & World Report and Newsweek, we treat more patients with cancer — and more complex cases — than any other healthcare provider in the region.
+As the only National Cancer Institute-designated comprehensive cancer center in Orange County and the only one ranked among the nation's best by both U.S. News & World Report and Newsweek, we treat more patients with cancer — and more complex cases — than any other healthcare provider in our region.

-We integrate research and the most advanced diagnostics, treatment and rehabilitation programs to give our patients the best possible care.
-We also have one of the largest early-phase clinical research programs in Southern California, giving patients access to promising experimental therapies before they are available elsewhere.
+- Offer one of the largest early phase clinical trials programs in Southern California, giving our patients access to promising therapies before they are available elsewhere

-Our world-class, multidisciplinary team of UCI Health surgeons, radiation oncologists, medical oncologists, pathologists, nurses, rehabilitation therapists, pharmacists, social workers and dietitians address cancers of all types and degrees of severity.
+Our multidisciplinary team of world-class oncologists, surgeons, radiation oncologists, pathologists, nurses, rehabilitation therapists, pharmacists, social workers and dietitians works together seamlessly to treat cancers of all types and degrees of severity.
 Our cancer experts also are available to provide second opinions ›

 To make an appointment, call 714-456-8000 or submit an online request ›